AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-faq.md

 ### Q: How are dApps assigned to tiers?

 At the end of each **Build&Earn** Subperiod, dApps are assigned to a tier based on the total value staked on them by users.
-There are *4 tiers* with a **fixed maximum of 16 slots** distributed across all tiers.
+The protocol uses **4 tier indices**, but only **Tier 2 and Tier 3 are active** and reward-eligible, with a **fixed maximum of 16 slots** distributed between them.
+Tier 1 and Tier 4 have 0 slots and 0% reward share.

 Each tier has entry thresholds defined as **fixed percentages** of total issuance.
 These percentages remain constant, though the absolute threshold amounts adjust proportionally with changes in total issuance.